stevemussmann/admixturePipeline/README.md

 ## Usage:<a name="clumpakusage"></a>

 ### Webserver
-**Please note that the webserver submission function does not work in the Docker container.**
+**A final friendly reminder: please note that the webserver submission function does not work in the Docker container.**
 Change directories into the folder where the admixturePipeline.py module wrote all output.
 Execute submitClumpak.py from this directory.
-The only things you must specify are the prefix of your VCF file (i.e., the VCF file name without the .vcf extension) and an email address which is submitted to the online CLUMPAK server.
+The only things you must specify are the prefix of your VCF file (i.e., the VCF file name without the .vcf extension), an email address which is submitted to the online CLUMPAK server, and the boolean option to submit to the server.
 For example:

 ```
 submitClumpak.py -p prefix -e email@domain.com -w
 ```

 ### Docker or local execution
 **The -M and -b options run locally on your machine or in the Docker container.**
 If running locally, you do not need to submit an email address.
 Executing the CLUMPAK main pipeline in the Docker container can be accomplished as follows:

 ```
 submitClumpak.py -p prefix -M
 ```

 **The input necessary for the BestK pipeline (-b option) is written by cvSum.py.** You can execute this part of CLUMPAK locally through the Docker container with the following command.
 It should be issued from the directory where you executed cvSum.py.

 ```
 submitClumpak.py -b
 ```

 List of current options:<a name="clumpakoptions"></a>
-* **-r / --results:** Provide the results.zip file from your admixpipe run.
-Specifying the name is only necessary if you have changed it from the default of 'results.zip'.
-* **-p / --prefix:** Specify the prefix from your admixpipe run.
-This will either be the prefix of your plink file (i.e., without .bed or .map extension), or same name as your VCF file without the .vcf file extension.
+* **-b / --bestk:** Run the CLUMPAK BestK pipeline locally in the Docker container (or on your computer if you performed a manual install of CLUMPAK).
+* **-d / --DISTRUCT:** \[optional\] Provide user-defined DISTRUCT threshold for minimal distruct cluster threshold.
+Must be >=0 and <=0.95.
 * **-e / --email:** Specify your email address for submission to the CLUMPAK web server.
 * **-m / --MCL:** \[optional\] Provide user-defined MCL threshold for similarity scores.
 Must be >=0 and <=0.99.
-* **-d / --DISTRUCT:** \[optional\] Provide user-defined DISTRUCT threshold for minimal distruct cluster threshold.
-Must be >=0 and <=0.95.
+* **-M / --mainpipeline:** Run the CLUMPAK main pipeline locally in the Docker container (or on your computer).
+* **-p / --prefix:** Specify the prefix from your admixpipe run.
+This will either be the prefix of your plink file (i.e., without .bed or .map extension), or same name as your VCF file without the .vcf file extension.
+* **-r / --results:** Provide the results.zip file from your admixpipe run.
+Specifying the name is only necessary if you have changed it from the default of 'results.zip'.
 * **-w / --web:** Submit your results to the main pipeline of the CLUMPAK web server.
-* **-M / --mainpipeline:** Run the CLUMPAK main pipeline locally in the Docker container (or on your computer if you performed a manual install of CLUMPAK)
-* **-b / --bestk:** Run the CLUMPAK BestK pipeline locally in the Docker container (or on your computer).

 ## Outputs:<a name="clumpakoutputs"></a>

 The -w option of the module does not write any output to your computer.
 You must retrieve the zipped CLUMPAK output from their webserver after your job completes running.

 The -b or -M options will write output to your computer.
 Output from -M will be written to a clumpakOutput subdirectory in the folder from which you executed submitClumpak.py.
 Output of -b will be written to clumpakBestK subdirectory.
-When run locally, CLUMPAK will produce zip archives similar to those that you download from the webserver
+When run locally, CLUMPAK will produce zip archives similar to those that you download from the webserver.
+In other words, the zip archives will be named as a 13 digit number (Unix milliseconds timestamp).

 # 3. distructRerun.py <a name="distructrerun"></a>

-This code was written to help streamline the process of re-running distruct on the major and minor clusters that are found by CLUMPAK.
-This code was written with the intention of operating on CLUMPAK analysis of ADMIXTURE data, however an experimental option has been added that will allow you to run this section of the pipeline on CLUMPAK analysis of STRUCTURE data.
+This module is designed to streamline the process of re-running distruct on the major and minor clusters found by CLUMPAK.

 ## Installation & Setup for distructRerun.py:<a name="distructinstall"></a>

 You can skip reading this paragraph if you are using the Docker container.
 If you installed the pipeline manually, there are no additional dependencies required for distructRerun.py (assuming you have already installed distruct itself).
 However, it is advised if you want to use the colorbrewer options in distruct that you modify the default location of the ColorBrewer palettes in the distructComline.py file (line 61) so that you do not need to specify this path each time you run this module.
+I also recommend you place the ColorBrewer folder in your home directory (e.g., `/home/username/ColorBrewer`).
+Burying it several directories deep on your system will prevent it from being read properly due to a bug in distruct.

 ## Usage:<a name="distructusage"></a>

-Download your results from the CLUMPAK server.
+If necessary, download your results from the CLUMPAK server.
 This should give you a zipped folder of your results, named something like "1516030453.zip".
-If you are using the Docker container, you should put this file into the "data" folder created on your computer when you launched Docker through the runDocker.sh script.
+If you are using the Docker container, obtain the result of the submitClumpak.py module from your clumpakOutput/ subdirectory.
+You should put this file into the "data" folder created on your computer when you launched Docker through the runDocker.sh script.
 First, unzip this folder:

 ```
 unzip 1516030453.zip
 ```